 We’re finally making it back to The Cutting Room in NYC to do our “Nashville To New York” show!
 While we were originally bringing one other hit songwriter to perform with us, our guest unfortunately had to cancel… so this time it will just be Gary and Georgia on stage.

 Come hear the stories behind the songs…in other words, what you’ve been watching online for the last 18 months but this time LIVE and in person!!!
 We have formed a pretty tight community online called MB Nation and while some of our MN Nation’ers will be traveling to NYC to meet each other for the first time, several will not be able to be there.
 So for those folks, we will be streaming to our Middleman Burr Facebook Page the night of the show.
 We hope you can join us either online or in person on Oct.
 6th!

-Please join us for our FB Request LIVE performance on Sunday, Aug.
-28th at 2:00 p.m.
+Please join us for our first FB Request LIVE performance of 2023 on Sunday, Jan.
+8th at 2:00 p.m.
 CT!
 We’ll be playing songs of ours you requested through the week.
 To request, please email us at: email@example.com.
 You can find the show over at our Middleman Burr Facebook Page 🙂

 Click HERE to go to our page and if you hit LIKE, you’ll be notified when we go live.

 Let’s bring in 2023 with a bang.
 See you there!

 Georgia will be in the round at The Bluebird, swapping songs with Tony Arata (“The Dance”) and Marcus Hummon (“Cowboy Take Me Away.”
 The show is currently sold out but tickets go unclaimed all the time, so you might wanna check it out!
 For more info, please click HERE

 Georgia is excited to be playing The Bluebird Cafe on Thursday, June 1st in the round with Gary Burr, Jim Photoglo & Mike Reid.